 Still, hikers will need to prepare for a steep and sometimes slippery scrambling climb on hands and feet.
 You will also need to have a decent level of fitness.

 When it comes to rock scrambling experience, I wouldn’t go as far as to say that you need a great deal.
-In fact, the Mount Amos hike is probably a good introduction to rock scrambling peaks, especially those on similar Australian granite features.
+In fact, the Mount Amos climb is probably a good introduction to rock scrambling peaks, especially those on similar Australian granite features.
 If you’ve ever attempted the Glasshouse Mountains hikes in Queensland, this one is much easier than those.

 Since there are large, steep rock slabs to traverse, climbing Mount Amos in the wet, or if there is a chance of rain, is highly discouraged.
 The granite rocks become very slippery when wet.